Troubleshooting

 -- Check available types

-SELECT DISTINCT r.type FROM resources r ORDER BY r.type
+SELECT DISTINCT type FROM resources ORDER BY type

 -- Simplify query